ioda-net/geo-infra/docs/user/configuration-portal.rst

 - global configuration for an infrastructure: it configures the configuration of the sphinx daemon.
 It can be updated with ``manuel generate-search-conf``.
 The templates used to generate this configuration are located in ``geo-infra/search``.
 - portal configuration: it configures the layer and locations searches:

   - locations searches: the configuration is created by a template located in ``customer-infra/search/portal-locations.in.conf``.
 To help you write this template, you can also create dedicated views in the database.
-See the :ref:`schema section in the database page <ref_sysadmin_db_schemas-functions_schemas>` of the system administrator manuel for more information on this.
+See the :ref:`schema section in the database page <ref_sysadmin_db_schemas-functions_schemas_optional-schemas_schema-search>` of the system administrator manuel for more information on this.
 This template can look like:

   .. literalinclude:: /_static/search/portal-locations.in.conf